A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM

 \subsubsection{Discussion of Broadleaf experiment}

-Through this experiment, we finally succeed in analyzing Broadleaf's error-handling resilience capabilities under unanticipated exceptions.
-However, it is necessary to invest more manual work compared to experiments on XWiki.
-The limitations of the monitoring sidecar makes \chaosmachine unable to determine which try-catch blocks really influence the system's steady state.
-In the first step of the experiment, \chaosmachine detects $0$ resilient try-catch blocks.
-However, it is practicable to improve the abilities of the monitoring sidecar to calculate differences.
-The variety of production traffic also limits the identifications performed by \chaosmachine.
+The experiments on Broadleaf reveal two limitations of \chaosmachine as discussed above: 1) the monitoring sidecar has no automated way of semantically comparing the outputs (in this case the JSON outputs), hence, in addition to the automated capabilities of \chaosmachine further manual work may be needed to improve monitoring; 2) when the availability of production traffic is limited, \chaosmachine only guarantees that the try-catch identifications are correct under the considered workload.
+We note that it is also possible to generate more diverse traffic or capture the production traffic for a longer time.

-\begin{mdframed}[style=mpdframe,frametitle=Main result of the Broadleaf experiment] \chaosmachine identifies $5$ resilient, $8$ silent ones, $21$ observable ones, and $31$ try-catch blocks.
-This experiment exposes two important facts: (a) the monitoring sidecar may need to embed some domain-specific knowledge in order to better interpret the application output and logs, and (b) the length of the captured production traffic during chaos experimentation matters. \end{mdframed}
+\begin{mdframed} Main result of the Broadleaf experiment: \chaosmachine identifies $5$ resilient, $8$ silent ones, $21$ observable ones, and $31$ try-catch blocks.
+This experiment exposes two important facts: (a) the monitoring sidecar may need to embed some domain-specific user-defined metrics in order to better interpret the application output and logs, and (b) the length of the captured production traffic during chaos experimentation matters. \end{mdframed}